Events, Pop-Ups and Partnerships

 As well as creating a charred chaise-longue for the garden, Riccardo applied his method to the posts and totems that held the screens that were part of the garden’s structure – these were also a metaphor for ‘masking’ – a strategy used by some autistic people, consciously or unconsciously, to appear non-autistic in order to fit in and be accepted in society.

-Chelsea Flower Show heralded an exciting new chapter for the gallery and already we very much look forward to collaborating with the garden designers of Chelsea 2025.
+Chelsea Flower Show heralded an exciting new chapter for the gallery and already we very much look forward to collaborating with garden designers in the future.

 Bespoke For A Book design by Lock & Co.